Offsec-TX/Offsec-TX.github.io/_testcases/web/web-jwt-attacks-4.md

 ---
-testcase: Algorithm Confusion & “none” Algorithm – Check for confusion by changing "alg": "RS256" to "alg": "HS256" and signing with the public key as an HMAC secret.
+testcase: Algorithm Confusion & “none” Algorithm – Check for confusion by changing "alg"; "RS256" to "alg"; "HS256" and signing with the public key as an HMAC secret.
 Web (HTTP/HTTPS) service
 platforms:
   - Web
   - Network